Justin-Lund/Slack-Creator/README.md

 ## Getting a Slack Token

 1) Go to https://api.slack.com/tutorials/tracks/getting-a-token
-2) Press "Create app"
+2) Press "Create app" under the "Create a pre-configured app" header, & select your Workspace
-3) Press "Install to Workspace"
+3) Edit permissions as desired (required permissions for channel management listed below)
-4) At the top of the screen, select "How to quickly get and use a Slack API token".
+4) Press "Install to Workspace"
-The token will be auto-populated under "Step 1 - Using your token"
+5) At the top of the screen, select "How to quickly get and use a Slack API token" The token will be auto-populated under "Step 1 - Using your token"

 ### Required permissions: